dribnet/purvs/README.md

 ## PS2 MDDN 242 2019

-I just simply change the shape and color for the original code; Is fun, I will try and develope more.
+For the design of letters, I chose to use straight lines.

+But I added a little bit personal design to make my letters look angular.

+However, for the use of stright lines, I think it can be more in-dept, so I will focus more on the colors use and others.